KDE/kitinerary/README.md

 * A JS object following the schema.org ontology with a single extraction result.
 * A JS array containing one or more such objects.
 * Anything else (including empty arrays and script errors) are considered an empty result.

+#### Extractor scripts runtime environment

+Extractor scripts are run inside a QJSEngine, ie. that's the JS subset to work with.
+There is some additional API available to extractor scripts (see the KItinerary::JsApi namespace).

+API for supporting schema.org output:
+- KItinerary::JsApi::JsonLd: factory functions for schema.org objects, date/time parsing, etc

+API for handling specific types of input data:
+- KItinerary::JsApi::ByteArray: functions for dealing with byte-aligned binary data, including decompression, Base64 decoding, Protcol Buffer decoding, etc.
+- KItinerary::JsApi::BitArray: functions for dealing with non byte-aligned binary data, such as reading numerical data at arbitrary bit offsets.
+- KItinerary::JsApi::Barcode: functions for manual barcode decoding.
+This should be rarely needed nowadays, with the extractor engine doing this automatically and creating corresponding document nodes.

+API for interacting with the extractor engine itself:
+- KItinerary::JsApi::ExtractorEngine: this allows to recursively perform extraction.
+  This can be useful for elements that need custom decoding in an extractor script first, but that contain otherwise generally supported data formats.
+Standard barcodes encoded in URL arguments are such an example.

 #### Script development